Sport. Health. Nutrition. Gym. For style

 marble granite

-straight cut (marble composite slab) running meter 337 r.
+straight cut (marble composite slab) running meter 337 rub.

-curved cut (marble composite slab) running meter according to the drawing
+curved cut (marble composite slab) running meter according to drawing

-product cutting at 45° (marble composite slab) running meter
+cutting the product at 45° (marble composite slab) running meter

 coefficient for rectangular products (to the area of the workpiece) coefficient 1,5 1,5